json-schema-org/json-schema-spec/jsonschema-core.md

 to, `properties`, `patternProperties`, and `additionalProperties`, itself, and all [in-place applicators](#in-place) defined in this document.

-This keyword applies its subschema to any property values which have not benn deemed "evaluated" by other keywords per {{#unevaluated}}.
+This keyword applies its subschema to any property values which have not been deemed "evaluated" per {{#unevaluated}}.
 Validation passes if the keyword's subschema validates against all applicable property values.

 The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.